SeanDonnellanWDI/jot-client/README.md

 Additionally, a major obstacle was wrapping my mind around my own concept.
 I revisited my ERD frequently and would constantly rediagram my plan.
 I believe this actually hindered my process because I was getting too far ahead of myself.
 Too often I would catch myself thinking of ideas which were unecessary to MVP, however I would diagram out my ERD just incase it would affect my Jots table.
 Occasionally it did, which then sidetracked my forward progress to MVP.
 Had I waited to redo my Jots table toward the end of my MVP development process, or thought harder about my idea while planning it, I would have saved myself a lot of time.

 ## Accomplishments
+- Distinguishing the difference between opening the jot editor and actually updating the jot, two seperate events which interact with the handlebars template.
 - Integrating functional Edit and delete buttons within Handlebars
 - Removing a column on my own without needing to open an issue ticket (I actually read the error messages woohoo!)
 - Feeling comfortable with the deployment process for the API and Client